Attendance-Using-Face-Recognition/Online-Attendance-Using_Face-Recognition/README.md

 # Online Attendance using Face Recognition
-- Flask based web application to manage attendance using face recognition
+- Flask based web application to take attendance using face recognition.
+- Provide two types of accounts: Students and Faculty.
+- Faculties can train face recognition model on added photos by students, add lectures, take attendance by turn on camera, see and download the attendance, etc.
+- Students can add their photos and see their attendance.
 - Compatible Python Version = 3.6.9

 ## Steps to run this project: